What Is Good Irradiance for Red Light Therapy?

 - Within the therapeutic window, cellular ATP production, collagen synthesis, inflammation reduction, and tissue repair are reliably stimulated.

-- Above the therapeutic threshold (typically above 100 mW/cm² for skin-surface applications), excessive energy delivery can produce cellular inhibition rather than stimulation.
-At very high irradiance without distance management, thermal effects on skin tissue can also occur.
+- Above the therapeutic threshold for skin-surface applications, excessive energy delivery can produce cellular inhibition rather than stimulation and risks of thermal effects.

 How Irradiance Changes With Distance

 Irradiance and distance are directly related through the inverse square law.
-As light travels outward from a source, it spreads across an increasing area, reducing the energy per unit area.
 The critical point is that this relationship is not linear but exponential:

 - Double your distance from a device and irradiance drops to approximately one quarter.